Education

 Natural support

-In addition, dogs receive naturopathic support as dietary supplements and herbs under the supervision of our nutritionist.
-This is an important preventive and supportive measure to maintain health and reproductive functions, as well as to strengthen the immune system and minimize the impact of aggressive environmental factors.
+In addition, dogs receive naturopathic support such as dietary supplements and herbs under the supervision of our nutritionist.
+This is an important preventive and supportive measure to maintain health and support reproductive functions, as well as to strengthen the immune system and minimize the impact of aggressive environmental factors.
 When possible, we also prefer natural alternatives to conservative means of protection against ticks and internal parasites.

 Pregnancy support